nerovkha/github.io-webpro-team2/README.md

 ### Feature 2

-Include more detailed information about Feature 2 here.
+Allow users to add products to a shopping cart
+Allow update or remove items from the shopping cart Add/Remove quantity of the products.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 3